Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 The following header files define cryptography-adjacent interfaces which we have no plans to replace.

 * `asn1.`, `asn1write.h`: ASN.1, needed for key parsing/writing as well as for X.509.
-* `base64.h`: Encoding help, needed for key parsing/writing as well as for X.509.
-Arguably Base64 could be made private, for the use of PEM only, but it is currently used for non-PEM purposes in Mbed TLS.
-Thus I propose to keep it officially public in TF-PSA-Crypto 1.x.
 * `constant_time.h`: This header defines `mbedtls_ct_memcmp()` which is in the public API because it is useful to application code (including but not limited to the TLS layer in Mbed TLS).
-* `pem.h`: Encoding help, intrinsically needed inside X.509.
-Arguably PEM could be made private in 1.0, since most applications have no use for the PEM API.
-But a PEM API would need to be reintroduced eventually in order for Mbed TLS 4.x to stop relying on private interfaces of TF-PSA-Crypto.
-Thus I propose to keep it officially public in TF-PSA-Crypto 1.x.
 * `pk.h`: There is no equivalent PSA API.
+(One is planned, but the design won't be ready until after 1.0.)
 This is critical for parsing and writing keys.
 We plan to keep parts of the existing `pk.h` for parsing, writing and signature, and to remove `mbedtls_pk_type_t`, encrypt/decrypt and a few other bits.
 For 0ε, `pk.h` goes into the public category, and we will remove parts of it.
 Continued in https://github.com/Mbed-TLS/mbedtls/issues/8452 .

+We will therefore keep those headers public in TF-PSA-Crypto 0ε and 1.x.

+#### Base64 and PEM

+Base64 and PEM are cryptography-adjacent interfaces which we have no plans to replace.
+In particular, they are outside the scope of PSA APIs.

+PEM is used:

+* Inside the crypto library, to parse and write keys.
+* Inside the Mbed TLS library, to parse and write X.509 objects.
+* In application code, very occasionally.
+(Examples: [Fire-evacuation-guidance-system-IoT](https://github.com/2nd-Chance/Fire-evacuation-guidance-system-IoT/blob/33031a8255fe1ae516ddd58f1baa808801cd3abf/iotivity/resource/csdk/security/src/credresource.c#L3185) (dead project), [SiLabs Bluetooth attestation server](https://github.com/SiliconLabs/bluetooth_applications/blob/3eb0f3c9e234ada1f10714fb9376fcbc8e95807f/bluetooth_secure_attestation/bt_secure_attestation_server/src/ecdh_util3.c#L375))

+The use of PEM inside the Mbed TLS is intrinsic.
+It doesn't leak through the API of Mbed TLS, but Mbed TLS cannot be implemented without PEM.
+This is different from other private modules that Mbed TLS currently calls internally, but will no longer need to call once Mbed TLS has fully migrated to PSA.
+Thus, in the long term, TF-PSA-Crypto needs to expose its PEM API to Mbed TLS.
+(We reject the hypotheses of independent PEM implementations, or of making PEM its own library, as too much maintenance work.)

+The current PEM interface is unsatisfactory.
+We would like to improve it (https://github.com/Mbed-TLS/mbedtls/issues/9374) but it is unlikely that we will have enough bandwidth to do so before the 1.0 release.
+We need to make the PEM interface public to reach the milestone where Mbed TLS stops relying on private interfaces of TF-PSA-Crypto.
+We can choose to make it public now, or wait until later.
+Waiting is only advantageous if we believe that we will have enough bandwidth to actually clean up the PEM interface.

+Base64 is used:

+* Inside the crypto library, to implement PEM.
+* In the `pem2der` sample program.
+* In Mbed TLS SSL test programs, for context serialization.
+(It's not clear to me why we encode in Base64 rather than binary.)
+* In the Mbed TLS sample program `ssl_mail_client`, for a tiny bit of SMTP that requires Base64.
+* In application code, sometimes, for miscellaneous things, often not directly related to cryptography.
+On the one hand, many of these uses are out of scope.
+On the other hand, since TF-PSA-Crypto has a Base64 implementation anyway, users who like TF-PSA-Crypto for its small code size would be justifiably disappointed not to have a Base64 interface.

+TODO: decide.

 #### OID interface